Master of Philosophy

-The Master of Philosophy (MPhil; Latin Magister Philosophiae or Philosophiae Magister) is a postgraduate degree.
-An MPhil may be awarded to postgraduate students after completing taught coursework and one to two years of original research, which may also serve as a provisional enrolment for a PhD programme.
+A Master of Philosophy (MPhil or PhM; Latin Magister Philosophiae or Philosophiae Magister) is a postgraduate degree.
+The name of the degree is most often abbreviated MPhil (or, at times, as PhM in other countries).
+MPhil are awarded to postgraduate students after completing at least two years of original research, normally in the form of a thesis or dissertation.
+In many fields, the completion of a MPhil is typically required for employment as experts, or researcher.
+MPhil may also serve as a provisional enrolment for a PhD programme.

-In the United States, an MPhil typically includes a taught portion and a significant research portion, during which a thesis project is conducted under supervision.

 Australia

-In Australia, the Master of Philosophy is a research degree which mirrors a Doctorate of Philosophy (PhD) in breadth of research and structure.
+In Australia, the Master of Philosophy is a research degree which mirrors a Doctor of Philosophy (PhD) in breadth of research and structure.
 Candidates are assessed on the basis of a thesis.
 A standard full-time degree often takes two years to complete.

-Belgium and Netherlands
+Belgium

-In Belgium and the Netherlands, the MPhil is a special research degree, and is only awarded by selected departments of a university (mostly in the fields of arts, social sciences, archaeology, philosophy and theology).
+In Belgium, the MPhil is a special research degree, and is only awarded by selected departments of a university, mostly in the fields of arts, social sciences, archaeology, philosophy and theology.
 Admission to these programmes is highly selective and primarily aimed at those students aiming for an academic career.
 After finishing these programmes, students normally pursue a PhD programme.